 The Dell XPS 13 has occupied our top laptop slot for quite some time now, and the 2019 version did away with the funky webcam position that was our only complaint.
-That’s the last version that we’ve reviewed, but note that Dell has recently updated the XPS 13 to Intel’s 10th-gen Comet Lake CPUs.
-The laptop remains otherwise unchanged, and so everything we say here remains true, only the XPS 13’s performance is likely to be even better.
+With the 2020 model, Dell switched to Intel’s 10th-gen Comet Lake CPUs and a 13.4-inch screen with a 16:10 aspect ratio that just feels more square.

-Is the XPS 13 too small?
-Not even close.
-The keyboard and touchpad are both still full-sized and a pleasure to use.
+The keyboard and touchpad are both full-sized and a pleasure to use.
 Somehow, Dell managed to squeeze in enough battery capacity to go with efficient components, and so battery life doesn’t suffer.
-And some nifty thermal management technology means that the laptop can perform without throttling due to too much heat.
+Some nifty thermal management technology means that the laptop can perform without throttling due to too much heat.

 Why should you buy this: It provides the same ability to morph into a tablet as its bigger sibling, but it’s also more comfortable in its primary role as a tablet.